15 Classic least squares

 Singularity of \(\mathbf{X}\)

 Note that the solution is available if and only if \(\mathbf{X}\) is non-singular.
 Hence, the columns should not be linearly dependent.
-In fact, one of the \(k\)-variables can be written as a linear combination of the others, then the determinant of the matrix \(\mathbf{X}^{\top} \mathbf{X}\) is zero and the inversion is not possible.
-Moreover, to have that \(\text{rank}(\mathbf{X}^{\top}\mathbf{X}) = k\) it is necessary that the number of observations have to be greater or equal than the number of regressors, i.e. \(n \ge k\).
+In fact, if one of the \(k\) variables can be written as a linear combination of the others, then the determinant of the matrix \(\mathbf{X}^{\top} \mathbf{X}\) is zero and the inversion is not possible.
+Moreover, to have \(\text{rank}(\mathbf{X}^{\top}\mathbf{X}) = k\), the number of observations must be greater than or equal to the number of regressors, i.e. \(n \ge k\).

 Intercept estimate

-If in the data matrix \(\mathbf{X}\) was included a column with ones, then the intercept parameter is obtained from Equation 15.3 or Equation 15.4.
+If a column of ones was included in the data matrix \(\mathbf{X}\), then the intercept parameter is obtained from Equation 15.3 or Equation 15.4.
 However, if it was not included, it is computed as: \[ \alpha^{\tiny\text{OLS}} = \mathbb{E}\{\mathbf{Y}- \mathbf{X}\mathbf{b}^{\tiny\text{OLS}}\} \text{.} \]

 OLS estimator of the intercept